syedowaisraza/syed.github.io/README.md

 ## Work Experience
 **Data Analyst @ Squaretrade Europe,PK (_Jan 2026 - Present_)**
-- Used SQL for data extraction and transformation, building dashboards in Power BI/Tableau, analysing data to generate actionable insights, and collaborating with stakeholders while managing multiple projects in a fast-paced environment
+- Used SQL for data extraction and transformation, building dashboards in Power BI/Tableau, analysing data to generate actionable insights and collaborating with operations while managing multiple projects in a fast-paced environment

 **Data Analyst @ Tesco,UK (_March 2024 - Dec 2025_)**
 - Optimised and maintained SQL databases, integrated ERP systems for automated reporting and conducted geospatial analysis with QGIS to enhance reporting accuracy and operational efficiency